Education & Scholarships

 Nurturing the next generation of artistic talent has been a goal of the Sunriver Music Festival ever since it was launched four decades ago.
 This goal is continually met in multiple ways:

-A free community concert will be presented this Saturday, June 10, 2023, 7 pm at Sunriver Community Bible Church featuring these advanced young musicians.
-All are invited to attend and be inspired by the future of music.
+A free community concert will be presented on Friday, June 7, 2024.
+All are invited to attend and be inspired by the future of music with these advanced young musicians.
 Tickets are not required.

 2023 Young Artists Scholarship Recipients

 - Emma Ditmore, soprano

 - Gabriel Reed, piano